 Wisconsin Statute 115.30(3) requires the child's parent or guardian to file the online PI-1206 homeschool enrollment report, which is available online from the Department of Public Instruction's website.

-88th Regional Support Center Command Education & Learning Center: Building 50, Room 123.
+The Fort McCoy Education & Learning Center is located in Building 50, Room 123.
 The center offers information on local or online colleges and universities and information regarding Federal Tuition Assistance for Soldiers and testing services.
 For information contact the Fort McCoy Education and Learning Center at 608-388-7311 or DSN 312-280-7311.

 Fort McCoy's School Liaison Officer is committed to addressing school and transition issues of the mobile military child.
 The School Liaison Officer role is to manage, coordinate, and facilitate education support services that maximize the opportunity for academic success for military children.
 For additional information, call 608-388-6814 or DSN 312-280-6814.